python/cpython/Doc/library/math.rst

    A floating-point "not a number" (NaN) value.
 Equivalent to the output of ``float('nan')``.
 Due to the requirements of the `IEEE-754 standard
    <https://en.wikipedia.org/wiki/IEEE_754>`_, ``math.nan`` and ``float('nan')`` are
    not considered to equal to any other numeric value, including themselves.
-To avoid errors when checking whether a number is a NaN, use the :func:`isnan` function to test for NaNs instead of ``is`` or ``==``.
+To check whether a number is a NaN, use the :func:`isnan` function to test for NaNs instead of ``is`` or ``==``.
    Example::